alexandre-roux/vinted-backend/README.md

 - **deleteOffer(id: String!): String**
     - Delete an offer (requires authentication).

-## Middleware
+## Authentication

-- `isAuthenticated`: Middleware to check if the user is authenticated before allowing access to certain routes.
+- `isAuthenticated`: Middleware to check if the user is authenticated before allowing access to protected operations.

 ## Models